The growth of technology in healthcare is causing many organizations to improve a mobile strategy.

 The review results show 65 percent of the organizations have a documented mobile strategy in place.
 This number has been steadily increasing through the years.
 In Spok’s similar 2014 survey, only 44 percent of organizations had a mobile strategy.
 In its 2012 survey, even fewer organizations (34 percent) had a mobile strategy.

-Of the 65 percent that currently possess a mobile strategy, 21 percent have had it for less than one year.
+Of the 65 percent that currently possesses a mobile strategy, 21 percent have had it for less than one year.
 Forty percent have had a documented mobile strategy for between one and three years, and 14 percent have had it for between three and five years.
 The remaining 25 percent of respondents said their organization has had a mobile strategy for more than five years.

 Among the establishments that have had a mobile strategy in place for more than a year, many have modernized their strategy since its initial creation.
 According to respondents, the update curtailed from reasons such as the altering needs of end users, the availability of new mobile devices, new capabilities from their EHR vendor and alterations to strategic goals.
 Twenty-three percent of respondents said they were unsure of any apprises to the strategy, and 7 percent supposed their organization has not updated its strategy.
 But the execution of a mobile strategy isn’t the only significant factor.